 - He doesn't seem that villainous within context, considering in the Volsung Saga Gunther has him killed the same way.
 Character Exaggeration in "Gotterdammerung" turned him into the villain.

-- In Big Finish Doctor Who, the first episode of I, Davros reveals Davros' mother Calcula's husband was sterile when he was conceived and his real father was Counciller Quested.
+- The first episode of I, Davros reveals Davros' mother Calcula's husband was sterile when he was conceived and his real father was Counciller Quested.
 And Davros is about as evil as they come, having created the Daleks and wiped out his own race to do so.

 - The series has a lot, especially Cormyr-related: Obarskyrs tend to be rather passionate in general, but due to the attitude and habits of Azoun IV an absurd amount of Cormyrean young nobles (and not only them) look embarrassingly alike.
 Some joined one of the coups, some are loyal to the official Obarskyr line's rule.
 Champions of Valor even had it as one of alternative backgrounds, whereby "Bastard of Azoun" comes across as comparable in spread with "Bardic tutelage" or "Monastery Orphan".
 Although given that the background was printed in a book dedicated to rules for heroic characters, the subversion is probably far more common.